 If you keep a watchful eye out for their webs and avoid areas where spiders like spinning them, your exploration of this beautiful state can be enjoyed without any unwelcome introductions to the 28 known species of spiders considered native to Colorado.
 Learning about them should help you feel a little less anxious if you spot one.

-The lists below contain some of the most common spiders found in Colorado, starting with six of the most dangerous ones.
+The lists below contain some of the spiders found in Colorado, starting with some of the more dangerous ones.
 It’s worth mentioning that some spiders end up in the area by accident, after climbing into things like suitcases and cars.
-So, it’s possible you could find a completely new spider species along your journeys.
+So, it’s possible, but incredibly unlikely, you could find a completely new spider species along your journeys.

 *Brown Recluse Spider

 *The brown recluse is neither native nor common in Colorado but has been found here.
 We list it because other species of spiders are often misidentified as brown recluse since they share a similar color and pattering.
 The brown recluse has a unique violin-shaped marking on its back.
 Very unique to this spider is that they have three sets of eyes, with one in the front and two on the sides.
 Most local Colorado spiders have four sets.

 Their venom is quite potent, but generally not fatal.
 If you’re bitten, Dr. Paula E. Cushing, Senior Curator of Invertebrate Zoology, Denver Museum of Nature & Science, past president American Arachnological Society and International Society of Arachnology, shares this: